 Shinglehouse is a very small borough located in the state of Pennsylvania.
 With a population of 1,070 people and just one neighborhood, Shinglehouse is the 809th largest community in Pennsylvania.

-When you are in Shinglehouse, you'll notice that it is more blue-collar than most other communities in America.
-35.93% of Shinglehouse’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Shinglehouse is generally considered to be a blue-collar town.
+35.93% of the Shinglehouse workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Shinglehouse is a borough of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Shinglehouse who work in office and administrative support (10.30%), healthcare (8.01%), and community and social services (7.78%).

 Overall, Shinglehouse’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.